The Nineteenth-Century Popularization of the Desatir | Theosophists, Ishraqis, and Zoroastrianism

 The Desatir or Dasātīr (Per. دساتیر lit.
 “Ordinances”), also known as Dasatir-i-Asmani, is a collection of writings now generally taken to be a literary forgery written in an invented or artificial language, with elements from Indian and Iranian dialects, and Persian grammar.
 It is recommended in “The Secret Doctrine Reference Series” for Theosophists (Theosophical Society), and is mentioned in H.P.
 Blavatsky’s The Secret Doctrine, where its body of doctrines are recognized as being identical to the Greek philosophers; and H.P.
 Blavatsky’s exposition of the ‘trans-Himalayan system’ of esoteric philosophy, and to the ‘Esoteric doctrine’ (Theosophy, or Wisdom-Religion as abstract universal divine truth).
 Mulla Kaus brought a manuscript of the Desatir from Iran, and it was published in Bombay in 1818 by his son, Mulla Firoze.
 Western scholars like Sir William Jones considered the Desatir to be an ancient work complementing the Avesta, but Henry Corbin argued, the Desatir had nothing to do with the theology of the Avesta.
 Corbin was the first of the Western scholars to evaluate the Desatir in the context of Ešrāqī (Ishraqi, or Illuminationist) philosophy, as evidence of a diffusion within that school.
 Thus, the Desatir is taken to be the work of the Āḏar Kayvānī sect of contemplative ex-priests and merchants, founded by Āḏar Kayvān (Āzar Kayvān).
 Maneckji N. Dhalla (1875-1956), in History of Zoroastrianism (Oxford University Press, 1938), p.
 456, recognized the Kayvānī writings, stating similarly that “their philosophical dissertations mostly reproduce the teachings of Greek philosophy.” and shares affinities with Indian philosophy.

-The Desatir is not recognized within Mazdean orthodoxy, and some Theosophists were aware of this.
+The Desatir is not recognized within Mazdean orthodoxy, although some Theosophists were aware of this.